Unidata/science-gateway/vms/jupyter/readme.md

 <a id="h-214D1D4C"></a>

-### unidata/unidatahub
+### Docker Image and Other Configuration

-Add the Unidata JupyterHub configuration (`unidata/unidatahub`) and related items (e.g., pulling of Unidata Python projects).
+Reference [the previously built Docker image](#h-CD007D2A) (e.g., `unidata/unidatahub:2022Dec15_031132_fe2ea584`).
 Customize the desired CPU / RAM usage.
 [This spreadsheet](https://docs.google.com/spreadsheets/d/15qngBz4L5gwv_JX9HlHsD4iT25Odam09qG3JzNNbdl8/edit?usp=sharing) will help you determine the size of the cluster based on number of users, desired cpu/user, desired RAM/user.
 Duplicate it and adjust it for your purposes.

 ```yaml
 singleuser: